Concurrent Alcohol and Amphetamine Abuse

 - Attention Deficit Hyperactivity Disorder (ADHD).

-There are several brand names for oral amphetamines with Adderall being the most recognized.
+There are several brand names for oral amphetamines, with Adderall being the most recognized.

-When used as prescribed, these medications are effective with some side effects, but when combined with alcohol, problems frequently occur.
+When used as prescribed, these medications are effective with some side effects but, when combined with alcohol, problems frequently occur.

-The stimulant properties of amphetamines can mask the intoxication from alcohol.
+The stimulant properties of amphetamines can mask intoxication from alcohol.
 Conversely, the depressant effects of alcohol can blunt the stimulant effects of amphetamine.
 As a result, when consumed in combination, users can end up using dangerous, toxic levels of both.

-Teen Amphetamine Abuse
+Teen Alcohol and Amphetamine Abuse

-Due to their level of access to the substance, teens and young adults abuse amphetamines at levels higher than the rest of the population.
+Due to their levels of access to the substance, teens and young adults abuse amphetamines at levels higher than the rest of the population.
 Unlike other types of drug use that have decreased in this demographic, amphetamine abuse is increasing overall, especially in high school students.
 The National Institute on Drug Abuse reports that between 2011 and 2014:

 - Lifetime amphetamine abuse has increased from 5.2% to 6.7% among those in 8th grade.

-- Past year amphetamine abuse has increased from 6.6% to 7.6% among 10th graders.
+- Past-year amphetamine abuse has increased from 6.6% to 7.6% among 10th graders.

-- Past year use of Adderall specifically has increased from 6.5% to 6.8% of 12th grade students.
+- Past-year use of Adderall specifically has increased from 6.5% to 6.8% of 12th grade students.

 When you pair this information with that statistic that 60.2% of 12th graders abused alcohol in the last year, the prevalence of alcohol and amphetamine abuse becomes clearer.